microcks/microcks.io/content/documentation/guides/installation/kubernetes-operator.md

 This guide shows you how to deploy and use the [Microcks Kubernetes Operator](https://github.com/microcks/microcks-operator).
 If you're not familiar with Operators, we recommend having a read of this [excellent introduction on Kubernetes Operators](https://www.cncf.io/blog/2022/06/15/kubernetes-operators-what-are-they-some-examples/) and their benefits.

-The Microcks Operator offers advanced features comparing to the Helm chart and can be used in a complete [GitOps approach](https://www.redhat.com/en/topics/devops/what-is-gitops) where all the content of a Microcks instance can be pulled from a Git repository.
-Deploying this practice will allow the automated creation of fully-configured instances on demand, in seconds or minutes, and in a full reproducible way.
-The Microcks Operator is the cornerstone for your Sandbox-as-a-Service approach!
+The Microcks Operator offers advanced features compared to the Helm chart and can be used in a complete [GitOps approach](https://www.redhat.com/en/topics/devops/what-is-gitops) where all the content of a Microcks instance can be pulled from a Git repository.
+Deploying this practice will allow the automated creation of fully configured instances on demand, in seconds or minutes, and in a fully reproducible way.
+The Microcks Operator is the cornerstone for your Sandbox-as-Service approach!

-> The video below illustrates what you can achieve using the Microcks Kubernetes Operator the GitOps way using [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)
+> The video below illustrates what you can achieve using the Microcks Kubernetes Operator, the GitOps way using [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)

 {{< youtube id="D7Jsr7-R3p8" autoplay="false" >}}

 <br/>

-Let's walk the different steps 🥾
+Let's walk through the different steps 🥾

 ## 1. Operator deployment

-Before starting, we'll assume you have access to a working Kubernetes cluster with the administrator privileges.
+Before starting, we'll assume you have access to a working Kubernetes cluster with administrator privileges.
 If it's not the case, please ask your favorite SRE or Platform Engineer to do this preparation step for you.
 If you're practicing, you can also use a local Minikube or Kind cluster.
 You can have a look a the first two steps of our [Minikube with Helm](/documentation/guides/installation/minikube-helm) or [Kind with Helm](/documentation/guides/installation/minikube-helm) installation guides to do so.

-First thing, you need to do is to install the [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) of the Operator in your cluster.
-You can do this directly pointing to the resources on our GitHub repository:
+First thing you need to do is to install the [Custom Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) of the Operator in your cluster.
+You can do this by directly pointing to the resources on our GitHub repository:

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/microcks/microcks-operator/refs/heads/main/deploy/crd/microckses.microcks.io-v1.yml